-- CISB 6218 (2).
-MANAGING FAMILY-OWNED AND CLOSELY HELD BUSINESS.
-The course explores the unique challenges and opportunities involved in the management and ownership of family-owned and closely held enterprises.
-Key business, personal, and interpersonal issues relevant to the continuity and management of these firms are examined.
-The course will emphasize family business systems and family dynamics as well as keys to building long-term successful family businesses. - CISB 6219 (2).
-BUSINESS DECISION-MAKING.
-This class will provide students with the tools needed to make better business decisions.
-The course analyzes theories and practices of decision making in a variety of business settings.
-Specifically, it focuses on understanding the processes through which individuals and firms make decisions (and mistakes) in uncertain situations.
-Particular emphasis is put on how to process information effectively, when to use rules of thumb, and on how to detect biased judgments.
-The course utilizes simulations and inclass experiments. - CISB 6220 (2).
+CISB 6218 (2).
+MANAGING THE FAMILY-OWNED AND CLOSELY HELD BUSINESS.
+Explores the unique challenges and opportunities involved in owning, building, and managing family-owned and closely held enterprises.
+Examines key business, personal, and interpersonal issues relevant to the continuity and management of these firms, with a focus on family business systems and family dynamics.

+CISB 6220 (2).
 SOCIAL MEDIA FOR ENTREPRENEURS.
 Equips students with the social media concepts and tools required to make informed decisions and set the direction for their company.
 Focuses on helping entrepreneurs build and sustain the successful, integrated, digital-media programs required to compete in the connected economy.
 Topics include leveraging social media, picking the right channel/platform, building a social plan, determining metrics, tracking strategies, creating a strategic differentiator matrix, and understanding social media law.
-Students learn how to develop buyer persona for a prototype product and how to develop an online go-to-market strategy for a new product launch. - CISB 6222 (2).
+Students learn how to develop buyer persona for a prototype product and how to develop an online go-to-market strategy for a new product launch.

+CISB 6222 (2).
 STARTING A BUSINESS.
-Identifies, qualifies, quantifies, and validates an entrepreneurial opportunity with the objective of deriving a repeatable, scalable, and profitable business model.
-Students learn how to take a validated opportunity and create a marketing plan and "elevator" pitch.
-Uses business modeling tools to develop and refine the business plan. - CISB 6223 (2).
+Identifies, qualifies, quantifies, and validates an entrepreneurial opportunity, with the objective of deriving a repeatable, scalable, and profitable business model.
+Students learn how to take a validated opportunity and create a marketing plan, a financial projection, and an elevator pitch.
+Uses business modeling tools to develop and refine the business plan.

+CISB 6223 (2).
 EARLY-STAGE VALUATION AND FUND.
 Focuses on securing funding in the early stage of a venture and on using the venture capital method for determining the valuation of the deal.
 Students learn how to prepare an executive summary, a financial forecast, and an investor pitch to early-stage investors, and to determine the exit valuation.
-Students gain an understanding of investors' screening methodology, deal metrics, and equity architecture. - CISB 6224 (2).
+Students gain an understanding of investors' screening methodology, deal metrics, and equity architecture.

+CISB 6224 (2).
 VENTURE FINANCING.
-This course takes the student through evaluating the opportunity and developing the business concept as well as assessing and acquiring financial resources.
-The course takes a case approach to understanding the most important financing concepts for the entrepreneur.
-Including the entrepreneur's career start-up, expansion, leveraged buyouts, mergers and acquisitions, and other opportunities present situations where proper venture financing can mean the difference between success and failure. - CISB 6225 (2).
+Explores evaluating the opportunity, developing the business concept, and assessing and acquiring financial resources.
+Examines the most important financing concepts for the entrepreneur, including startup, expansion, leveraged buyouts, mergers, and acquisitions.
+Also, situations where proper venture financing can mean the difference between success and failure.

+CISB 6225 (2).
 ENTREPRENEURIAL EXIT STRATEGIES: LBO, SALE, IPO, RECAPITALIZATION, AND LIQUIDATION.
-Examines one of the key strategies required of any entrepreneurial venture: how founders and investors realize the appreciated value of their contributions to the business.
-The strategies and methodologies for each of the major types of exit transactions are covered in depth.
-Covers leveraged buyouts, sale of the business, use of an initial public offering, recapitalization of the firm, and liquidation of the business. - CISB 6226 (2).
+Examines one of the key strategies required of any entrepreneurial venture: how the founders and investors realize the appreciated value of their contributions to the business.
+Includes in-depth coverage of the strategies and methodologies for each of the major types of exit transactions: leveraged buyouts, the sale of the business, the use of an initial public offering, recapitalization of the firm, and liquidation of the business.

+CISB 6226 (2).
 EVALUATING ENTREPRENEURIAL OPPORTUNITY.
-This course will provide students with the knowledge and skills for selecting viable opportunities and evolving them into high potential concepts and business models.
-Topics include identifying and evaluating opportunities, evaluating markets, developing a powerful value proposition, creating a sustainable competitive advantage, creating market pull through channels, developing powerful and successful business models, and evolving an insightful sales forecast. - CISB 6228 (2).
+Provides students with the knowledge and skills needed to select viable opportunities and evolve them into high-potential concepts and business models.
+Topics include identifying and evaluating opportunity, evaluating markets, developing a powerful value proposition, creating a sustainable competitive advantage, developing powerful and successful business models, and evolving an insightful sales forecast.

+CISB 6228 (2).
 CORPORATE ENTREPRENEURSHIP: INTRAPRENEURING.
-Examines in detail the challenges and tradeoffs a corporation faces when trying to implement and manage for corporate entrepreneurship.
-Key elements for intrapreneurship, success drivers, as well as business frameworks and models are developed and analyzed.
-Topics include definition of intrapreneurship and comparing and contrasting it with traditional entrepreneurship; the impact of corporate culture, processes, and structures on the rate of innovation and new venture development; international impacts on intrapreneurship, and models for sustaining and adapting corporate entrepreneurship.
+Detailed examination of the challenges and trade-offs a corporation faces when trying to implement and manage for corporate entrepreneurship.
+Develops and analyzes key elements for intrapreneurship, success drivers, and business frameworks and models.
+Topics include the definition of intrapreneurship and comparing and contrasting it with traditional entrepreneurship; the impact of corporate culture, processes, and structures on the rate of innovation and new venture development; international impacts on intrapreneurship; and models for sustaining and adapting corporate entrepreneurship.
 An M.B.A. graduate who can innovate and grow new ventures within a corporation can add significant value to the company for which he/she works.